isomerpages/nlb-learning/_wellness/LearnX Wellness.md

 </style>
 ![LearnXWellness](/images/wellness/lfa-wellness.png)

-Wellness, A catch-all term that encompasses health, well-being and contentment, wellness is a state many of us aspire toward.
+Wellness, a catch-all term that encompasses health, well-being and contentment, wellness is a state many of us aspire toward.
 So, how do we get there?
-And in a sea of information, how do we find what works for us?
+Moreover, how do we find what works for us in a sea of information?
 Explore wellness from different angles and gain clarity on how to make the best decisions for your mental, physical and financial health.
-Through expert talks, workshops, curated learning packages and more, delve into the world of wellness and pick up strategies and skills to feel your best from the inside out.
 <div class="row is-multiline">
   <div class="col is-one-half">
     <div class="clickbox is-thoughtful-tangerine">